kogakure/website-11ty-stefanimhoff.de/src/posts/2021/how-to-prepare-for-the-worst-case.md

 ### Fire, Heat & Light

 My most precious purchase is a portable {% affiliate "camping stove", "B083TMRWLP" %}.
 It’s small and can cook with wood and alcohol.
+But I also bought a {% affiliate "gas cooker", "B0030DH1T2" %} and a few {% affiliate "gas cartridges", "B01EX27KHG" %} for easy cooking in case of a blackout for one or two weeks.

 I have a pack of {% affiliate "lighters", "B091ZN5DNV" %} and {% affiliate "fire steel", "B07M9HQXC6" %} to start a fire.
 I have an easily flammable {% affiliate "wood block", "B007W1OEFW" %} to start a fire when it’s wet.

 A {% affiliate "pot hanger", "B09DSXVL2G" %} allows me to hang a pod over an open fire.
 I bought {% affiliate "solid fuel", "B005NGMJLY" %} to survive the first few days before I need to chop wood.

 For that I own a wood saw, a wire saw and a set of {% affiliate "Tomahawks", "B08LN12J1V" %}.
 They are not the best to chop wood, but can also be used as a hammer, pick, and weapon.
-I’m thinking of buying a good ax.
+I bought later additionally a good {% affiliate "ax", "B00YKUG032" %}.

 I own a {% affiliate "Maglite", "B00XWPDS40" %} flashlight and a {% affiliate "radio", "B01CQCJFTG" %} with a crank that can produce bright light without any batteries.
 I have a bag with {% affiliate "100 tea lights", "B076DSBQD3" %}, to have light during a Blackout.

 For winter, I own a {% affiliate "pocket warmer", "B018OJT5ZY" %} with a pack of hard coal I have since I had to do guard duty at the military for 4 hours straight in winter.
 A piece can burn and give heat for many hours.

+### Shelter

+For basic shelter I bought a {% affiliate "tarp", "B07TZHVRZR" %} tent and a {% affiliate "Snugpack Special Forces 2 Sleeping Bag", "B0019LW64W" %}.
+I have a waterproof pad and camping mat.
+My {% affiliate "rain poncho", "B00D9A4WRU" %} can also be used as a tarp.

+### Clothes

+I have two leather pants, {% affiliate "military camouflage pants", "B07LB5BT7K" %}, a {% affiliate "T-shirt", "B07PJLB9T7" %}, a {% affiliate "jacket", "B01MROMR2Z" %}, a {% affiliate "jungle hat", "B07NZ4KJ99" %}, and two {% affiliate "camouflage nets", "B07VD8LSH8" %} to conceal myself.
+Abdominal protection and {% affiliate "tactical gloves", "B01LZMZS9K" %} complete the equipment.

+I bought a {% affiliate "military rain poncho", "B00D9A4WRU" %}, some Green Beret recommended which is large enough to be used as a tarp.
+The 60 meter {% affiliate "Paracord", "B009R1KAGM" %} I bought can be used to create a temporary shelter or for climbing.

 ### Movement & Orientation

 I have two bicycles, an older mountain bike with a suspension fork and a new [Cube Hyde Pro](https://archiv.cube.eu/2020/347200) city bike with a belt drive system.
 Those should be sufficient to leave the city when the energy is not restored after a week.
+I bought a few physical maps to reach my bugout location by bike.

 When I was a teenager I bought a {% affiliate "US military compass", "B08D774ZM8" %} that I still own.
 Additionally, I have a binocular and a monocular.
 I’m thinking of buying a physical bike map of Germany.